What's Included in the Price

 How We Calculate

 Estimates are based on current registered Painter rates in the Perth metro area, adjusted for timber types and local conditions.
 All prices include GST.
 Figures cover standard residential deck and fence painting or staining.
-Structural timber repairs, new construction, and pergola construction are excluded.
+Structural timber repairs, new deck construction, and pergola construction are excluded.